ls1intum/Artemis/docs/dev/guidelines/server.rst

         return ResponseEntity.ok().build();
     }

 Utilizing the ``EnforceRoleInResource`` annotation reduces the amount of code and makes the code more readable and maintainable.
-Also it is faster than the explicit authorization check since we don't have to load the user and course into JAVA as the check is performed directly in a database query.
+Also it is faster than the explicit authorization check since we don't have to load the user and course into Java as the check is performed directly in a database query.

 Explicit authorization checks
 -----------------------------